 There are a number of ways to get behind the steering wheel of a new vehicle.
 Car buyers may opt to go through the traditional direction of purchasing their next car and financing almost the entire buying price.
 Alternatively, they may opt to lease a new vehicle and pay a small percentage of its buying price.
+Vehicle sellers are more than happy to help find multiple ways for buyers to get into new vehicles.

 A while ago car leasing was reserved for customers and businesses wanting luxury vehicles.
 Today, it has become common in all vehicle classes, from luxury SUVs to pickups and subcompact cars.
 This guide will attempt to answer some of the questions asked about whether financing makes more sense than leasing a new car.